notacp/CreatorPulse-Frontend/src/lib/API_DOCUMENTATION.md

 # CreatorPulse API Documentation

 This document describes all API endpoints, request/response formats, and error handling for the CreatorPulse Core MVP.
+This specification serves as the contract between the frontend and backend implementations.

 ## Base URL
 ```
 Production: https://api.creatorpulse.com/v1
 Development: http://localhost:8000/v1
 ```

+## API Version
+Current version: `v1`

+## Content Type
+All requests and responses use `application/json` content type unless otherwise specified.

 ## Authentication